What I’m Reading

 Current Book Projects

-I am writing a business history of the Global South since World War I, provisionally titled Forging Businesses in the Global South: Entrepreneurship, Resilience, and Risk, under contract with Cambridge University Press.
+I am finishing a business history of the Global South since the nineteenth century, provisionally titled Underdog Capitalism in the Global South: Resilience, and Risk Over Time, under contract with Cambridge University Press.

 This book explores the creation and growth of locally owned businesses in Africa, Asia, the Middle East, and Latin America over the past century.
 It highlights how entrepreneurs in the Global South, despite challenges such as colonial legacies and global economic inequalities, built enterprises that contributed to bridging the gap between richer and poorer regions.
 A central theme is resilience, showcasing how these entrepreneurs navigated risks and setbacks to create lasting businesses.